The Personal Website of Mark W. Dawson

 Chopin - Nocturne in C Sharp Minor

 Frederic Chopin was a Polish composer and virtuoso pianist of the Romantic era who wrote primarily for solo piano.
 He has maintained worldwide renown as a leading musician of his era, one whose "poetic genius was based on a professional technique that was without equal in his generation.”
 There are many piano works of Chopin that are masterpieces.
 Some of these works have been transcribed for other instruments.
 It is these transcriptions that show the full genius of Chopin.
-I would, therefore, recommend you listen to one of these transcriptions, the Nocturne in C Sharp Minor: (Piano) (Violin) (Cello) that spotlights Chopin’s genius.
+I would, therefore, recommend you listen to all of these transcriptions of the Nocturne in C Sharp Minor: (Piano) (Violin) (Cello) that spotlights Chopin’s genius.

-For more Chopin masterpieces please refer to my Chopin playlist for some listening recommendations.
+For more Chopin masterpieces, please refer to my Chopin playlist for some listening recommendations.

 Copland - An Outdoor Overture